 Rule 3: Local baitfish and native forage patterns are go-to colors.

-A lure mimicking whatever baitfish populate your local waters is indispensible.
+A lure mimicking whatever baitfish populate your local waters is indispensable.
 Whether it's gizzard shad, threadfin shad, golden shiner, or fathead minnows, bass want to eat them, and you can lure them in with chrome, silver, or shad-colored lures of various designs.
 Spinnerbaits with multiple blades work well to imitate small groups of baitfish.

 |Bass Pro Shops XPS Rattle Shad, Firetiger|